 The primary concerns for any dog breeder must be health, temperament, and conformation, but who can deny that the outward appearance of a Goldendoodle pulls at our heartstrings!
 With careful selection, breeders can now produce litters with predictable coat types and shedding propensities.

 In addition to their adorable ragamuffin look, many people find the low shedding and allergy friendly qualities of the coat of Goldendoodles very attractive.
 DNA research can provide us with information regarding how coat genes affect the “look” of a Goldendoodle.
 Selecting for genetic traits is a much more reliable indicator for appearance and shedding intensity rather than using a specific generation for breeding.

 Length (FGF5 gene)

 The gene for coat length determines whether a dog has a long (L) or short (S) coat.
 Both Goldendoodle parent breeds are long-coated, therefore, all Goldendoodles carry two genes for long coat (L/L).
 The allele for short coat is dominant.
 If a dog carries 1 allele for the short gene (S/L) their coat would be short.
 This is why some of the early generations of Labradoodles have short coats whereas Goldendoodles do not.

 Curl (KRT71 gene)

-Goldendoodles can be curly, wavy, or straight.
+Goldendoodles can have curly, wavy, or straight hair texture.

-Furnishings are arguably one of the first things you’ll notice about a dog that helps you identify it as a characteristic “Doodle.”
-Furnishings are the longer facial hair, including eyebrows, mustache and beard, found on most Goldendoodles.
+Furnishings are arguably one of the first things you’ll notice about a dog that helps you identify it as a quintessential “doodle.”
+Furnishings are longer facial hair including eyebrows, mustache, and beard found on most Goldendoodles.
 Golden Retrievers have an “open face” that has short facial hair, sometimes also known as a flat coat.

 The Goldendoodles below lack “furnishings” and will shed more than a Goldendoodle with furnishings.